Collinsmckenzie66/Chip-Sperm-Motility-MATLAB/README.md

 Hyperactivated- % of sperm whose linearity is less than 0.5 and VCL is greater than 100.

 These categorizations show up both as total counts and percentages of the total population.

+# Installation Information
+Download the script and drag it into your MATLAB folder for easiest access.
+When run, the script will ask you for a folder to choose where your spot data is.
+The file it produces should return to original folder you selected as the original file name with "results_" proceeding it.